ExperTnot/varis-info-dumper/README.md

 # varis-info-dumper
-collects info for varis entries
+tool to check specific info from excel and docx sheets

+collects the info for a given 4 digit number and displays it in a tkinter gui.